 It is recommended that children go to the dentist with their parents as soon as possible.
 You should then take them regularly, as often as your dentist recommends.
 This will let them get used to the noises, smells and surroundings and prepare them for future visits.
 The earlier these visits begin, the more relaxed the child will be.

-First or ‘baby' teeth have usually developed before your child is born and will start to come through at around 6 months.
-All 20 baby teeth should be through by the age of two-and-a-half.
-(For more information see our ‘Tell me about' leaflet Dental Care for Mother and Baby).
+First (or 'baby' or ‘milk') teeth usually start to appear when your child is around 6 months old.
+All 20 baby teeth should appear by the age of 2.
+For more information see our ‘Tell me about' leaflet Dental Care for Mother and Baby.

 Fluoride comes from a number of different sources including toothpaste, specific fluoride applications and perhaps the drinking water in your area.
 These can all help to prevent tooth decay.
 If you are unsure about using fluoride toothpaste ask your dentist, health visitor or health authority.
 All children up to three years old should use a toothpaste with a fluoride level of at least 1000ppm (parts per million).
 After three years old, they should use a toothpaste that contains 1350ppm to 1500ppm.